MileagePlus GO Prepaid Card Review

-Beyond travel rewards, the card also offers other strong prepaid card benefits like a connected savings account with interest up to 5.00% APY up to $1,000, free ATM access through the MoneyPass system, and an online portal and mobile app to review your balance and transactions and pay bills.
+Beyond travel rewards, the card also offers other strong prepaid card benefits like a connected savings account with interest up to 5.00% APY up to $1,000, free ATM access through the MoneyPass system, and an online portal and mobile app to review your balance and transactions.

 Although the MileagePlus GO card charges a monthly fee that’s a little higher than average, for travelers, the benefits may outweigh the costs.

 The MileagePlus GO Prepaid card has numerous features that are available across numerous prepaid cards.
 This includes features like direct deposit, a mobile app, and text alerts.
 But this card also has some unique features as well.
 A summary is below:

 Earn United Airlines miles: With the MileagePlus GO prepaid card you earn United airline miles for all signature purchases, up to 2,500 points per month.
 PIN transactions, such as any expense where you choose “debit” over “credit”, do not earn miles.